MIMICLab/FinanceDPO/README.md

 The first command produces `runs/sp500_base.ckpt`.
-The second command loads that checkpoint as `reference_net`, freezes it internally, and trains a new policy that specialises on AAPL while being softly regularised toward the base model.
+The second command loads that checkpoint as `reference_net`, freezes it internally, and trains a new policy that specializes on AAPL while being softly regularized toward the base model.

 ---